2012 Africa Cup of Nations: Scorers

-By sub-region

 Mascot

 The mascot for the 2012 Africa Cup of Nations was unveiled on 16 September 2011 at a ceremony in Libreville, Gabon.
 The mascot, named Gaguie, is a gorilla sporting the national team colors of Gabon and Equatorial Guinea.

 Match ball

 The official match ball for the 2012 Africa Cup of Nations, manufactured by Adidas, was the Comoequa.
 The name was inspired by the Komo River, which runs through the host nations, and the Equator, which runs throughout Africa and unites the host nations.